-In part one and two of this case study, we discussed the ways in which we used OroCRM to develop a customer relationship management solution customized to the automotive CRM needs of our client, a major European car manufacturer.
+In part one and two of this case study, we discussed the ways in which we used OroCRM to develop a customer relationship management solution customized to the automotive CRM needs of our client, a major European B2B auto parts manufacturer.
 For instance, we connected various external systems to OroCRM, then took advantage of its default functionalities in order to build a variety of sales and marketing tools that would analyze this data flow.
 Now let’s go a little deeper and explore how we applied access and permissions management in order to keep all the data in perfect order.

 Our client’s head office retains primary access to their OroCRM system, meaning they can see all data on any past, current, or potential customers around the world.
 However, we did create different user roles and permissions for marketing and sales departments, ensuring they only see data that relates to their area of work.